gildas-lormeau/zip.js/docs/classes/SplitDataReader.md

 # Class: SplitDataReader

-Represents a [Reader](Reader.md) instance used to read data provided as an array of [ReadableReader](../interfaces/ReadableReader.md) instances (e.g. split zip files).
+Represents a [Reader](Reader.md) instance used to read data provided as an array of [Reader](Reader.md) instances, [ReadableReader](../interfaces/ReadableReader.md) instances or `ReadableStream` instances (e.g. split zip files).

+## Remarks

+Elements that only provide a `ReadableStream` are buffered when the reader is initialized, since mapping a global offset onto a disk requires the size of every disk.

 ## Extends